hsiaoyihsuan/hugo-blog/content/posts/sse.md

 	eventSource.close(); // Close the connection to stop retrying };
 ```
-Modern browsers s.pport SSE through the EventSource API.
+Modern browsers support SSE through the EventSource API.
 If your browser doesn't or you need to send custom headers (e.g., JWT authentication), consider using the eventsource-polyfill package:

 ```javascript
 import EventSource from "eventsource";